luismahusay/luismahusay/README.md

 - 👋 Hi, I’m @luis
-- 👀 I’m interested in full stack developing, and is aware of how hard to be one :((
+- 👀 I’m interested in full stack developing
 - 🌱 I’m currently learning Kotlin and Python
 - 💞️ I’m looking to collaborate on creating Web Applications and Android Applications
 - 📫 How to reach me: here in Git